-All Two-Year MSPPM students are required to spend the summer following their first year in the program gaining professional experience in management and analysis by working in a public agency, non-profit organization, or private firm.
+MSPPM students (except for MS3 an MS-MBA students) are required to spend the summer following their first year in the program gaining professional experience in management and analysis by working in a public agency, non-profit organization, or private firm.
 Your internship duties must have significant educational value.